WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/user-stories.md

 ### Developer stories

-- As a UI/UX developer, I want to understand how to design an engaging user interface for a childrens math game so I can create an intuitive, fun, and educational experience that keeps young users motivated.
+- As a UI/UX developer, I want to understand how to design an engaging user interface for a children's math game so I can create an intuitive, fun, and educational experience that keeps young users motivated.

-- As a UI developer, I want to create a home screen with easily navigatable menus and buttonns.
+- As a UI developer, I want to create a home screen with easily navigable menus and buttons.
 Simplicity in this design will ensure that the end user does not discard the educational game for something easier to interact with.

 - As a developer, I want to design educational games that will support children's classroom math work.
 I will need to research current classroom mathematics activities and create an app that can compliment that activity.
 The games I create must be exciting and fun for the end user.